 - Ruth Glynn (Bristol), General and Special Issues, submissions on material from 1750 to the present

-- Giuliana Pieri (St. Andrews), Cultural Studies Issue, submissions on all topics
+- Giuliana Pieri (Royal Holloway University of London), Cultural Studies Issue, submissions on all topics

 - Catherine Keen (UCL), General and Special issues, submissions on material pre-1750.

 The Journal also contains a reviews section.
-Authors and publishers who would like volumes to be considered for review should contact the Reviews Editor:
+Authors and publishers who would like volumes to be considered for review should contact the Reviews Editors:

 - Nicoletta Di Ciolla (Manchester Metropolitan University).
 Items for review should be posted to the Reviews Editor at the following address: